Muhammad Fadhel al-Jamali: Bandung Conference

 Before the conference, al-Jamali attended Friday prayers at Bandung's Great Mosque and visited a few schools.
 He also enjoyed watching Indonesian land when he was on car trips.
 When President Sukarno opened the meeting, Nehru urged that there be no opening speeches but that, if any delegations had statements to make, they could be printed and circulated.
 Al-Jamali objected strongly as did others, and they proved to be the majority.
 Al-Jamali wanted a half-hour limit, but a fifteen-minute limit was decided.
 Al-Jamali's opening statement nevertheless took twenty-three minutes.
 Al-Jamali, as well as other delegations, wanted to discuss the Palestinian problem, however, Burma's prime Minister U Nu threatened to withdraw Burma from the conference.
 Despite this, al-Jamali talked about the threats of Western colonialism, Zionism, and communism to world peace and discussed the importance of Western values and the values of large Spiritual religions.
 The New York Times reported the conference fully and remarked that al-Jamali's speech received more applause than that of any other delegate, noting that it was "a vigorous anti-communist attack."

 A popular recent rumor concerning al-Jamali and Bourguiba concerns that in 1954, al-Jamali met and gave Bourguiba an Iraqi passport to enter the UN headquarters in New York City to give a speech on behalf of Tunisia which resulted in the French delegation leaving and helping Tunisia's independence.
 However, there's no evidence of such an event happening or al-Jamali carrying extra Iraqi passports casually.
 Al-Jamali also did not have permission for citizenship or an Iraqi passport for anyone he pleased.
 Even if such an event happened, it would likely get Iraq into an international crisis and controversy.
 Although this rumor helped al-Jamali become a national hero.

 Arab Federation

-During the Arab Federation, in which Iraq and Jordan united into a union, then-prime minister Nuri al-Said appointed al-Jamali as a member of the Arab Union Council in 21 May 1958 until 14 July of that year.
+During the Arab Federation, in which Iraq and Jordan united into a union, then-prime minister Nuri al-Said appointed al-Jamali as a member of the Arab Union Council on 21 May 1958 until 14 July of that year.